 - The student should review the Challenge form itself for more detailed information and required procedures.

-Please bring the form to Advising, L103D, or fax it to (626) 585-7187 with the appropriate documentation.
+Please submit the form to the Divisional office with the appropriate documentation.
 Forms received without documentation will be denied.
+If approved, the Division will clear the prerequisite requirement for 1 term.